-My R&Ts are in the recycling bin because they're basically worth nothing.
+My R&Ts went into the recycling bin because they're basically worth nothing.
 No one wants them.
 Even if someone did, the cost of shipping them exceeds their miniscule market value.

-I'm discarding a controlled amount each week, since our recycling bin only holds so much.
-This gives me time to peruse each issue before I get rid of it.
-During the past two weeks, I've been checking out the 1970s and 80s and I've learned some interesting things:
+I had discarded a controlled amount each week, since our recycling bin only holds so much.
+This gave me time to peruse each issue before I got rid of it.
+I studied the 1970s and '80s issues and learned some interesting things:

 • In 1972 - two years after its introduction, the Datsun 240Z still had a seven month waiting list.